TropicSapling/triforce/README.md

           2|4|...          ==   2|4|...
 // LHS == RHS since:
 // - Compiler can determine if True or False
-// - LHS & RHS match
-// - LHS & RHS or-patterns are in the same order
+// - LHS & RHS or-patterns consist of the same values in the same order => Undefined|True
-=> Undefined|True

 // - n == n2 is True|False